 In recent years, more patients and surgeons agree that surgery can be done even in the early to moderate stages.
-As a guide, one should consider undergoing surgery if the symptoms of cataracts begin to affect the quality of vision adversely such that day-to-day activities can no longer be done with ease.
+As a guide, one should consider undergoing surgery if the symptoms begin to affect the quality of vision adversely such that day-to-day activities can no longer be done with ease.

 Greater reliance on technology and later retirement ages has increased the need for good vision in our daily lives.
-Undergoing a cataract surgery earlier also means restoring good vision sooner.
+Undergoing surgery earlier means restoring good vision sooner.
 With the availability of various types of lens implants, surgeons and patients can together make a better decision on the best-suited lens for each individual.

 A cataract should not be removed at a hypermature stage also because the lens may start to leak inflammatory materials which can lead to a secondary glaucoma.